 - Sifting through reams of corporate data effectively to find those few clues that expose possible misconduct;

-- The role of the modern chief compliance officer as one part cheerleader for good conduct, one part counselor to business unit leaders, and one part fraud investigator.
+- The role of the modern chief compliance officer as a one-part cheerleader for good conduct, a one-part counselor to business unit leaders, and a one-part fraud investigator.

 Each article also has an accompanying illustration.
-We know the images are somewhat abstract, and have a certain flowchart appeal to them.
+We know the images are somewhat abstract and have a certain flowchart appeal to them.
 That’s intentional.
-Successful anticorruption consists of several basic principles that can apply to all, and myriad small details that apply to your business alone.
-The illustrations capture those basic principles; the articles provide context; the details we leave to you, since only you know what compliance program will work best at your business.
+Successful anticorruption consists of several basic principles that can apply to all and myriad of small details that apply to your business alone.
+The illustrations capture those basic principles; the articles provide context; the details we leave to you since only you know what compliance program will work best for your business.

 We hope you find our anti-corruption e-book useful as you continue to develop and implement anti-corruption regimes around the world.
 The cliché is that a picture speaks 1,000 words.
 Considering the huge and diverse audiences a chief compliance officer must reach these days, and the complex subject matter, visualization can only help.